murchandamus/bips/bip-update-process.md

 BIP authors may decide on their own to change their BIP’s status from Draft to Abandoned.

-BIPs with the status Nominated can be moved to Abandoned after an author announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
-One of the opposers must become the new BIP author for the BIP to remain Nominated.
+BIPs with the status Preliminary can be moved to Abandoned after an author announces that to the Bitcoin Developer Mailing List and the motion is not opposed within 14 days.
+One of the opposers must become the new BIP author for the BIP to remain Preliminary.
 A BIP can also be moved to Abandoned by BIP Editors, if it is not in active use, its author has become unresponsive and no new author volunteers within four weeks.

 A BIP may evolve from Active to Abandoned when it is no longer in active use.
 Any community member may